 Generative Artificial Intelligence (GAI)

 The primary reason that additional sentence seemed appropriate is a trend I'm seeing for what I think will be a tsunami of innovation in Amateur Radio (and radio technology).
-That transformation will result from experimentation with Artificial Intelligence (AI) being applied to Amateur Radio operations and technology
+That transformation will result from experimentation with Artificial Intelligence (AI) being applied to Amateur Radio operations and technology1.

 Apologies to those that haven’t seen it, but the “television” series The Expanse somewhat illustrates the ultimate evolution of this trend.
 When the primary characters want to communicate externally from their ship (the Rocinante), they just state who they want communicate with.
-No mention of frequencies, codes, modes, systems, antennas, relay nodes, etc. is necessary.
+No mention of frequencies2, codes, modes, systems, antennas, relay nodes, etc. is necessary.
 The ship's AI system figures out how best to accomplish the communication and gets it done.
-Yes, that ease of communication is mostly a plot device, but it's an excellent illustration of the application of AI to radio / communications technology.
+Yes, that ease of communication3 is mostly a plot device, but it's an excellent illustration of the application of AI to radio / communications technology.
 Soon enough, we’re going to have that kind of capability, mostly because we've figured out how to effectively use the vast amounts of compute power we now have available to implement usable AI and apply that to Software Defined Radio (SDR) systems.